This tutorial shows how to make a tomato Christmas tree. Three different trees using the same sized cage.

 Then, it’s time to fluff your garland.
 Going from this:

 I’m going to show you have to attach the garland to the largest tomato cage Christmas tree.
 You do the same thing for the other trees, you’ll just use less garland.
 I’ll tell you how much garland and lights I used on both trees later on.

 The garland I purchased came with this great wire on both ends so I just wrapped it onto the cage.

-I added another piece of garland and repeated for the middle section of the tree.
+Next, add another piece of garland and repeat for the middle section of the tree.

-Then it’s time to add the lights.
-I start at the top with the female plug and work my way down so the male plug is at the bottom.
+Then, it’s time to add the lights.
+Start at the top with the female plug and work your way down so the male plug is at the bottom.

-To add a festive touch, I attached a bow to the top of each tree.
+To add a festive touch, attach a bow to the top of each tree.

-Securing the trees to the ground was very easy because I left some of the cage, creating legs that could slide into the ground.
+Securing the trees to the ground is very easy if you leave some of the cage, creating legs that could slide into the ground.

 Here’s the final product!

 Here’s the breakdown for each tomato cage Christmas tree: